Clear Search

 Impact

 Despite advances in the early detection and treatment of breast cancer, many patients will experience a recurrence, sometimes years after the treatment of their primary cancer.
 Dr. Clarke’s laboratory was the first to identify breast cancer stem cells (CSCs) as major contributors to metastasis—the spread of breast cancer to distant sites.
 CSCs are also potential drivers of recurrence because of their ability to survive cancer therapy and lie dormant for many years.
 CSCs are a minor population within tumors but eliminating them may be required to prevent cancer from returning.
-Dr. Clarke and his team’s work focuses on identifying new therapeutic targets that will specifically eliminate breast CSCs, as well as biomarkers to signal which patients will require adjuvant therapy to prevent breast cancer recurrence.
+Dr. Clarke and his team focus on identifying new therapeutic targets that will specifically eliminate breast CSCs and biomarkers that signal which patients are at risk of breast cancer recurrence.

 Progress Thus Far